Looking for a change in your nursing career?

 The health care department cares for the wellbeing of the prisoners.
 We run similarly to a GP centre but with a few added extras, such as an onsite mental health team and the dispensing of medication.
 We strive to cater for all sorts of health related concerns and have a wide range of in house services.
 The health care role is challenging yet rewarding and you can never predict what will happen from each day to the next.

-To ensure the continued quality of care at HMP YOI Portland, we’re looking for a Mental Health Nurses to join our team.
+To ensure the continued quality of care at HMP YOI Portland, we’re looking for a Mental Health Nurse to join our team.

 What we have to offer: